abhiyanrai/Clone-Snapdeal/README.md

 ## Challenges

 As this was my second project, I faced a lot of challenges.
 Collecting data API’s was challenging for me.
 I do not find any such API related to my project, I create my own API and deploy it on a live server.
-I get stuck at many points of the responsive features of the website.
 But I am able to tackle all these problems in one week.

 As I still in the learning phase, the journey of building this website was very nice.
-I realized that I could’ve achieved even more precision in building the website, but time was running out because I take up a challenge to completer this project in a week.
+I realized that I could’ve achieved even more precision in building the website, but time was running out because I take up a challenge to complete this project in a week.

 The feeling of completing the project was very satisfying.
 Hard work pays off.
 So, in all this is a great and wonderful experience for me.